TN - 1283 Troubleshooting Deployment Failures

 Nine times out of ten the above checklist list takes care of the issue, should it persist, the Diagnostic Manager App is a utility that (starting with 2017 U3) comes pre-installed with the product at: C:\Program Files (x86)\Common Files\ArchestrA\DiagnosticManagerApp.exe

-When run, there is a tab called useful tip.
+When running, there is a tab called useful tip.
 Once selected you can select the current issue from a drop-down list.
 When 'Deploy' is selected, components and relevant flags to enable will be listed.
 Enable these, try a deployment, and collect the log export filtered to the time of the deployment.
 These will be key when submitting a ticket with InSource.